Top tips for taking a toddler to the beach – timing your day right, toddler beach hacks & essential toddler beach gear you’ll want to pack

-Activities like taking a family day out to the beach require a fair bit of planning and preparation.
+Activities like taking a family day out to the beach require some planning and preparation.
 With the right gear packed and putting a bit of thought into your timing and activities, it will be one of the best experiences you’ll share with your toddler – even if it doesn’t feel like it at the time!

-if you want.
-It takes just a little extra preparation when taking a toddler to the beach to prepare for all eventualities.
+It takes just a little extra preparation when taking a toddler on a beach trip for the first time to prepare for all eventualities.

 This post is part of our toddler travel advice series & family beach vacation series

 Younger tots in tow?
-See our complete guide to taking baby to the beach here
+See our complete guide to taking a baby to the beach here

 A whole day at the beach with a toddler?
-Maybe! you will need to be prepared though and base it on the weather and circumstances you face.
+A whole beach vacation?
+You will need to be prepared and base it on the weather and circumstances you face.

 If you have a choice, mornings and late afternoons certainly work best for younger children when the UV rays are less harmful.